srirangav/qlZipInfo/README.txt

 History:

-    v1.2.4  - update to libarchive v.3.7.1 and update lzma
-              headers from xz v.5.4.3
+    v1.2.5  - add support for some CrossOvers archives v1.2.4  - update to libarchive v.3.7.1 and update lzma headers from xz v.5.4.3
     v1.2.3  - update to libarchive v.3.7.0 and Google Toolbox